estenberg/cfe-docker/README.md

 ENTRYPOINT ["/var/cfengine/bin/docker_processes_run.sh"]
 ```

-By saving this file as Dockerfile, you can then build your container with the familiar docker build command, e.g.
+By saving this file as Dockerfile to a working directory, you can then build your container with the docker build command, e.g.
 ```
 docker build -t my_managed_app_image .
 ```